Satonda Island: Location

-Administratively, it is in Pekat District, in Dompu Regency, (Note: The Ministry of Environment and Forestry of Indonesia places it in the Nangamiro Village area; this does not agree with the nomor.net source and needs verification.)
+Administratively, it is part of Pekat District, in Dompu Regency, (Note: The Ministry of Environment and Forestry of Indonesia places it in the Nangamiro Village area; this does not agree with the nomor.net source and needs verification.)

 Description

 The island is about 3 x 2 km in size, with an elongated axis oriented NW-SE.
 The caldera is about 2 x 2 km and its walls rise to about 300 m.
 A 77 ha lake occupies the caldera.
 At one point on the south side, the height of the crater rim is reduced to 13 m altitude and its width is reduced to about 30 m.

 Satonda Island has a vast natural coral reef in the surrounding waters and was designated a Marine Nature Park (TWAL) in 1999 by the Ministry of Forestry of Indonesia.
 The island is proposed to be part of Moyo Satonda National Park along with neighbouring Moyo Island.